Stainless Steel Toilets

 This stainless steel toilet is part of a largely stainless bathroom suite on board a MARC (Maryland Rail Commuter Service) train between Washington and Baltimore on the east coast of the US.

-Yes, Greyhound buses in the U.S. have on-board toilets.
+Yes, Greyhound buses have on-board toilets.
 They have a holding tank with the traditional blue juice.
 I was surprised to see that the design is just a straight drop down a wide shaft into the tank.
 I would think that the toilet could get awfully smelly on a long hot trip.
 There is a small air vent directly to the exterior just to the right of your head if you were sitting on the seat.

 The toilet compartment occupies the right half of what would be a full-width rear bench seat and what would be the pair of seats just in front of that on the right side of the aisle.